MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/migration-steps-web-client-unified-interface-configuration.md

   </br>![Select configurations](../media/usd-migration-assistant-selected-configurations.PNG "Selected configurations")</br>
  You must select **Hosted Controls** to verify.</br></br>
-You can see configurations are migratied to Unified Interface specific elements.
+You can see configurations are migrated to Unified Interface specific elements.

   |Configuration Name|Description|
   |-------|-------|